-One of the trips I’ve enjoyed most was to the Staffordshire Potteries in the UK.
+One of my favorite art and travel experiences was to the Staffordshire Potteries in the UK.
 The Staffordshire Potteries are centered around Stoke-on-Trent in Staffordshire, England.
 Once the industrial heart of England, much of the area now has a rural feel with over 30 pottery-related sites snugged in a pretty landscape.

 Rainsoaked, mud-filled hills.
 Cold ground, you’d think, for big dreams.
 Nevertheless the Potteries became a world centre of ceramic production in the 17th century due to local availability of coal, lead, salt and clay.
 With imagination and perseverance, these rough materials were transformed into objects both useful and beautiful.

 One of the greatest innovators in British pottery was Josiah Wedgwood (1730-1795).
 A fourth generation potter, fatherless at 9, Wedgwood experimented tirelessly to develop new types of pottery (the famous Queen’s Ware, Jasper Ware and more), industrialized the production of pottery, created new methods of marketing and worked to improve local roads, canals and working conditions.
 Eventually, the family’s money and interest in geology and natural history would fuel Josiah’s grandson Charles Darwin’s pursuit of the origin of species and theories of evolution.